-'They Stole Your Vote,' Georgian President Says, As Thousands Rally To Protest Elections
+'They Stole Your Vote,' Georgian President Says, As Tens Of Thousands Rally To Protest Elections

-TBILISI -- Thousands of Georgians took to streets on October 28 after President Salome Zurabishvili accused the country’s ruling party of employing Russian-style tactics in parliamentary elections whose official results she refuses to recognize.
+TBILISI -- Tens of thousands of Georgians took to the streets on October 28 after President Salome Zurabishvili accused the country’s ruling party of employing Russian-style tactics in parliamentary elections whose official results she refuses to recognize.

 Demonstrators gathered outside the main parliament building in central Tbilisi as criticism mounted over voting irregularities, and Georgian election monitors claimed to have uncovered a large-scale fraud scheme that altered the election outcome in favor of the ruling party.